 So, if Popular Music is the now the dominant cultural force, where are its training programmes in comparison with Classical Music?
 Where and how are PM singers getting their voice training, and how much of what is being taught is current or relevant?

 The latter study – my final MA dissertation project – was based on extensive literature research and was assessed by industry professionals from UK Popular Music educational institutions such as ACM, BIMM and ICMP.
-I completed my MA with Distinction in April 2021.
+This work has now been published in the Journal of Popular Music Education (see News!) and I plan to continue developing this curricular framework as part of my upcoming PhD at RNCM.